oar-team/batsim/docs/IO.rst

 ~~~~~~~~~~~~

 .. todo::
-   Add more detailed to the example:
+   Add more details to the example:

    - the platform file
    - the full workload file